otterley/aws-ami-factory/README.md

 * **Testing:** AMIs produced via AMI Factory are subject to automated testing.
   Test suites are in fact *required* stages in the pipeline.
+* **Uses Packer**: AMIs produced via AMI Factory are built with [Packer](https://packer.io), so copying files and running arbitrary scripts is easy.
+Your AMI’s source code repository is authoritative for the build process and files transferred during mastering.
 * **Multi-account support:** Tested AMIs can be distributed to multiple accounts.
 * **Multi-region support:** Tested AMIs can be distributed to multiple